capport-wg/7710bis/README.md

    SHOULD ensure that the URIs provisioned by each method are equivalent to reduce the chance of operational problems.
-The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes should not be provisioned via IPv6 DHCP nor IPv6 RA options.
+The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes SHOULD NOT be provisioned by any of the IPv6 options described in this document.

    In all variants of this option, the URI MUST be that of the captive portal API endpoint, conforming to the recommendations for such URIs